"The Collapse of the USSR and Bureaucracy": The National Interest Explained Why Russia Has Major Problems in Aircraft Construction

 Military Expert Kaas: Russians Are Capable of Producing Impressive Aircraft Like the Su-57, but Their Production Capabilities Are Inferior to the US

 The problem with the Russian aircraft industry is not the engineers, but the outdated production base.
-This opinion was expressed by military expert Harrison Kaas in the article "Why Russia Can No Longer Build Airplanes" for The National Interest.
+This opinion was expressed by military expert Harrison Kaas in the article "Why Russia Can No Longer Build Aircraft" for The National Interest.

 Harrison Kaas, military expert